There are now 3 possible online modes for units:

 - What is scientific knowledge, how does it develop and how can it be more effectively communicated?
 How do you determine credibility of 'scientific' information and decide what information to use and how to use it appropriately?

 Students find, examine and critically analyse information relating to a scientific topic.
 They learn to use various mechanisms to discuss and present scientific ideas.
 They discuss their findings, write a scientific article and give an oral presentation.
 Students provide feedback to their peers.
 Students work with their workshop as a team to organise an event about a science topic of their choice.

-- Indicative assessments in this unit are as follows: (1) scholarly skills activities; (2) scientific report; and (3) event.
+- Indicative assessments in this unit are as follows: (1) oral presentation; (2) scientific report; and (3) group project.
 Further information is available in the unit outline.